Soupe joumou, a symbol of freedom and hope, is a New Year’s Day tradition for Haitians everywhere

 - 1 head garlic, peeled and cloves separated

-- 1/4 cup chopped fresh flat-leaf parsley
+- 1/4 cup chopped fresh parsley

 - 1 tablespoon olive oil